GHXST-gtr/Stream-Overlay/README.md

 ![image](https://user-images.githubusercontent.com/104390046/222556145-887a7abb-5e78-4d38-a9bf-3ecdc27f7eb7.png)

+note
+i got this idea from graze just a bit updated with more features i didnt use anything from his code

 # LEGAL
 this product is not affiliated with gorilla tag or Another Axiom LLC and is not endorsed or